ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-field-is-changed-in-adjustment.md

 items: CalculatedAttributeExamples
 ---

-# Check If a value of a field Is changed in the Adjustment Document
+# Check if a value of a field is changed in the adjustment document

 With the current attribute, we can check if the value of a field in the adjustment document is equal to the value of the same filed in the original (adjusted) document.
 When we have such information, we can determine if the value of this filed is being or has been changed in the adjustment document.
 Using this attribute, we can for example, create a Business rule which would allow us to prohibit the correction of the value of this field.